This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 We talked about bringing in a CRO agency to run tests.
 My client went one further and hired MECLABS.

-This is something like telling a client they should get a video made…
+This is something like recommending a client get a video made…

 And they hire Martin Scorsese.